algosup/2024-2025-project-1-fpga-team-6/Documents/TechnicalSpecifications/technical_specifications.md

 ### 2. Display

 #### A) Graphics
-The game graphics will be designed to provide a visually appealing and engaging experience for the player.
-The graphics will include elements such as player character, enemies, obstacles, and background scenery to create an immersive game environment.
+The game graphics are designed to provide a visually appealing and engaging experience for the player.
+These graphics include elements such as the player character, enemies, obstacles, and background scenery to create an immersive game environment.

-The graphics will be implemented using Verilog code to display the game elements on the screen.
-The graphics will be optimized for the NandLand GO Board's display capabilities to ensure smooth performance and high-quality visuals.
+The graphics will be implemented using Verilog code to drive the display of the game elements.
+Special attention will be given to optimizing the graphics for the NandLand GO Board's display capabilities, ensuring smooth performance and high-quality visuals.

-*Every graphic detail is provided in the [Functional Specifications](/Documents/FunctionalSpecifications/functionalspecifications.md).*
+> *Details of the graphics are provided in the [Functional Specifications](/Documents/FunctionalSpecifications/functionalspecifications.md).*

 #### B) Display Resolution
-The game will be designed to run on the NandLand GO Board's display with a resolution of 640x480 pixels.
-The game elements will be scaled and positioned to fit the screen size and provide an optimal viewing experience for the player.
+The game will run on the NandLand GO Board's display, with a resolution of 640x480 pixels.
+Game elements will be appropriately scaled and positioned to fit the screen size, ensuring an optimal viewing experience for the player.

-The display resolution will be configured in the Verilog code to ensure that the game graphics are displayed correctly on the screen.
-The game logic will be implemented to handle the display resolution and adjust the game elements accordingly.
+The Verilog code will configure the display resolution to ensure proper rendering of game elements on the screen.
+The game logic will handle adjustments to the display resolution to ensure that the graphics and gameplay remain aligned with the intended visual presentation.

 #### C) Grid System
-The game will use a grid system to position and move the game elements on the screen.
-The grid system will divide the screen into cells, allowing the game elements to be placed at specific coordinates and move in discrete steps.
+A grid system will be employed to manage the positioning and movement of game elements on the screen.
+The grid will divide the display into cells, allowing for precise placement and movement of objects in discrete steps.

-The screen will be divided into a grid of 20 columns and 15 rows, with each cell representing a specific position on the screen.
-The grid system will be implemented in the Verilog code to handle the positioning and movement of the game elements.
+The screen will be divided into a grid consisting of 20 columns and 15 rows.
+Each cell will represent a specific coordinate on the screen, simplifying the handling of movement and interactions.
+This grid system will be implemented in Verilog to control the placement and movement of game elements.

 #### D) Sprites
-The game will use sprites to represent the game elements such as the player character, enemies, obstacles, and background scenery.
-Sprites are 2D images that can be displayed on the screen to create visual representations of the game elements.
+The game elements such as the player character, enemies, obstacles, and background scenery will be represented using sprites.
+Sprites are 2D images that provide visual representations of these elements.

-Sprites resolution will be 32x32 pixels, allowing for detailed and recognizable graphics.
-The sprites will be designed to be visually distinct and easily recognizable by the player.
+Each sprite will have a resolution of 32x32 pixels, ensuring detailed and recognizable graphics.
+These sprites will be designed to be visually distinct and easily recognizable by the player.

-The sprites will be implemented in the Verilog code as arrays of pixel values, with each pixel representing a color value.
+In Verilog, the sprites will be implemented as arrays of pixel values, with each pixel representing a specific color value.
 The sprites will be displayed on the screen using the VGA connector of the NandLand GO Board.

 ### 3. Movement

 #### A) Player Movement
-##### ➭ <ins> With GO Board Buttons </ins>
+##### ➭ <ins> Using GO Board Buttons</ins>
 The player character will be able to move in four directions: up, down, left, and right.
-The player movement will be controlled using the buttons on the NandLand GO Board, allowing the player to navigate the game environment and avoid obstacles.
+This movement will be controlled using the buttons available on the NandLand GO Board, allowing the player to explore the game environment and avoid obstacles.

-##### ➭ <ins> With Pmod Buttons </ins>
+##### ➭ <ins> Using Pmod Buttons</ins>
-The player character will be able to move in four directions: up, down, left, and right.
-The player movement will be controlled using the PMOD buttons connected to the controller, allowing the player to navigate the game environment and avoid obstacles.
+Alternatively, the player character can be controlled via PMOD buttons connected to the controller.
+The player will be able to move up, down, left, and right to navigate the game environment and avoid obstacles.

 #### B) Enemy Movement
 The enemies will move horizontally across the screen at a constant speed.
-The enemies will move in a straight line from one side of the screen to the other, posing a challenge to the player as they navigate the game environment.
+Their movement will be restricted to a straight line, challenging the player to time their movements to avoid collisions.

-The enemy movement will be implemented in the Verilog code using a timer and counter to control the speed and direction of the enemies.
-The enemies will move at a consistent pace, requiring the player to time their movements carefully to avoid collisions.
+Enemy movement will be implemented using a timer and counter in the Verilog code, which will control their speed and direction.
+The enemies' speed will remain consistent, requiring the player to carefully time their movements.

 ### 4. Collisions
-The player character will collide with enemies and obstacles if they come into contact with them.
-Collisions will result in the player losing a life and being respawned at the starting position.
+Collisions between the player character and enemies or obstacles will result in the player losing a life and respawning at the starting position.

-The collision detection will be implemented in the Verilog code using bounding boxes to check for overlap between the player character and the enemies or obstacles.
-When a collision is detected, the game logic will handle the player's response and update the game state accordingly.
+Collision detection will be handled in Verilog using bounding boxes to check for overlaps between the player and other game elements.
+When a collision is detected, the game logic will respond accordingly, updating the game state (such as decreasing lives) and repositioning the player.

 ### 5. Scoring
+The game will track the player's score based on their progress and interactions within the game environment.
+Points will be awarded for actions such as avoiding obstacles, defeating enemies, or completing levels.

+The scoring system will be implemented in Verilog, with the score displayed on the screen.
+The game logic will update the score in real-time as the player progresses through the game.

+### 6. Block RAM
+Block RAM (BRAM) will be used to store game data, such as the current state of the game elements, sprites, and level information.
+BRAM provides a fast and efficient way to access data needed for gameplay.

+The Verilog code will be responsible for managing reads and writes to BRAM, ensuring that game data is retrieved and updated as necessary to maintain smooth gameplay.

+Block RAM will made using flip-flops and multiplexers.
+The flip-flops will store the data and the multiplexers will select the data to be read or written.

+### 7. Sound
+Sound effects will be added to enhance the gaming experience, providing audio feedback for events such as player movements, collisions, and scoring.

+The Verilog code will generate sound signals, which will be output through the NandLand GO Board's Pmod.
+A buzzer or speaker can be connected to the Pmod to produce sound effects based on the game events.